VIN-y/MissChanger/STL_Config_Instructions/v1.1 - Alpha/README.md

 #### Step 5: Calibrate and test T0

-1. Remove the dock and any attached toolhead other than T0 (for safety reason).
+1. Remove the dock and any attached tool-head other than T0 (for safety reason).

 2. Run `FIRMWARE_RESTART` , and fix any problem that arise ;)